jmvanel/corporate_risk/README.md

     P rdfs:domain :User ; rdfs:range C .

 which means that P connects the class User to a class C that models the form.
-The form is built by the semantic\_forms tool from C by gathering all properties PC such that:
+The form is built by the `semantic_forms` framework from C by gathering all properties PC such that:

     PC rdfs:domain C .